cyrilf/angular-vibrator/README.md

 ## Usage

-Include the vibrator as a dependency for your app.
+1 - Include the vibrator as a dependency for your app.

 ```js
 angular.module('yourApp', ['angular-vibrator'])
 ```

-then use `vibrator` service as a dependency
+2 - Use `vibrator` service as a dependency in your controller

 ```js
  .controller('VibrationsCtrl', ['$scope', 'vibrator', function($scope, vibrator){